Document revision history

 apt-get update

-This may generate an error about a Release file having expired, but that is benign.
+This may generate an error about a

 Note

-When bullseye becomes no longer supported, it is strongly advised that you move your FS machine behind a firewall or upgrade it to a more recent FS Linux release.
+When support for Bullseye ends, it is strongly advised that you move your FS machine behind a firewall and/or upgrade it to a more recent FS Linux release. |

 Appendix C: Other Maintenance Procedures